3. Supercooling and Microstructure

 |Casting a Pure Metal and Microstructure|

-there is nothing that could segregate.
-In other words, let's look at the very
+because there is nothing that could segregate.
+In other words, let's look at the very basics

 Let's pour some pure liquid metal into some cube-shaped mould.
 Then we cut the cast cuboid, about in the middle, and look at the microstructure by examining the surface after proper preparation to reveal defects like grain boundaries.
 What we will find might look like this: